Who arguably was the most popular woman who took that

 1 tbsp chili-garlic sauce

-1 bunch green onions (white and green part), thinly sliced
+1 bunch green onions (white and green part), thinly

 1 bunch cilantro, roughly chopped